 Can this method be applied to any other systems?

-Author Name: formulation and artificial reaction chambers.Write your answer here in the form of a spoken statement.
-Don’t forget to replace “Author Name” with the name of the person who will be speaking the statement on camera)
+Andreas Schreiber: These methods are especially interesting in the field of drug formulation and delivery and offer new platforms for research on synthetic minimal cells and artificial reaction chambers..

 How would you expect an individual who has never performed this technique to struggle?